kristopherkane/hdp-flume-nagios/README.md

 1. Append the Nagios Puppet template [nagios.cfg.erb](/ambari-puppet-modules/hdp-nagios/templates/nagios.cfg.erb) to the Ambari agent Puppet template at: /var/lib/ambari-agent/puppet/modules/hdp-nagios/templates/nagios.cfg.erb
 2. Add all Nagios configuration [files](/nagios-conf/objects/) to /etc/nagios/objects on the Nagios server
+3. Configure Flume agent hosts in /etc/nagios/objects/flume-hosts.cfg - Only if the hosts are outside the cluster.
-3. Add the Python check [script](/src/check_flume.py) to the Nagios plugins directory at /usr/lib64/nagios/plugins and ensure permissions are 0755
+4. Add the Python check [script](/src/check_flume.py) to the Nagios plugins directory at /usr/lib64/nagios/plugins and ensure permissions are 0755
-4. Restart Nagios via Ambari
+5. Restart Nagios via Ambari

 ##Help